ttntm/ttntm/src/blog/05-Tailwind-menu.md

 Tailwind CSS is a very versatile, powerful and extremely customizable framework.
 It's also quite fast once you've gotten into it, making it a joy to work with.

 I hope this article is beneficial to someone out there.
-Here's a pen and a link to the an excellent Tailwind cheatsheet for your convenience:
+Here's a pen and a link to an excellent Tailwind cheatsheet for your convenience:

 - {% ext "CodePen", "https://codepen.io/ttntm/full/dqaNPp" %}
 - {% ext "Cheatsheet", "https://nerdcave.com/tailwind-cheat-sheet" %}